 How to Get to Mykonos

-What to Wear in Mykonos
+What to Wear

-This, apparently, depends on the season you are visiting but anytime between May and October, essential things to have in Greece are:
+This depends on the season you are visiting but anytime between May and October, essential things to have in Greece are:

-There are a few things that a first-time visitor should keep in mind while visiting Cyclades Islands:
+There are a few things that a first-time visitor should keep in mind while visiting the Cyclades Islands:

 • The roads are not always in good condition or they may be too narrow for what you are used to.
 You need to be careful especially if you are driving at night

 • Many of the unorganized beaches have no trees or other shade available, water, or food supply.
-You should carry your own supplies.
+You should carry your supplies.

 • When it gets windy (June – August meltemia), it can be annoying.
 It can also get a bit chilly in the evening, so take a light jacket with you